IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- Vasilev wants to maintain political stability, and a lot of his wealth from his estates depends on trade running smoothly
 - Vasilev gives them badges as proof of authority
 - Beware of the Court of Birds - never trust a man who won't tell you his true name
+- what does the saltwood deal do for vasilev? she's positioned against giltstern in the power struggle
+	- ppl shipping saltwood in stuck outside the city, can't vote (bring the fray nets up)
+	- make them pay a lot for saltwood, then sabotage the goods
 ## Journey to Avizallo
 - a few choices for how to get there - leviathan, giltstern supply ship (with felichian missionaries)
+- don't just do a fight, have some exploration/survival/social tension/mystery
 - encounter kevaran navy ships patrolling around avizallo, and undead attack
 	- dramatic tension?
 - show a monster they kill becoming undead - ambient arcane turmoil